thoughtworks/recce/README.md

 Recce is currently only published as a container image to a private GHCR repo.

-However, it also requires a Postgres database and to be practically useful, you want to configure it with connectivity to some data sources you wish to reconcile.
+However, it also
+* requires a Postgres database
+* ...and to be practically useful you will want to configure it with connectivity to some data sources you wish to reconcile.

 These options require only JDK 11+ and Docker installed locally.